 - Be more visible- get out and speak to young people on the streets, at community venues and through targeted services.

-- Work with members of the Young Hammersmith and Fulham Foundation and their service users to identify areas for change in local policy/resource allocation and to identify local need.
+- Work with members of Young H&F and their service users to identify areas for change in local policy/resource allocation and to identify local need.

 We believe in:

-- Honesty and openness: (We always strive to improve situations for young resident, this may take a long period of time but when we cannot we will explain why certain changes cannot be made.)
+- Honesty and openness: We always strive to improve situations for young residents.
+This may take a long period of time but when we cannot, we will explain why certain changes cannot be made.

 What does the Youth Council do?

-- We meet every fortnight to update and plan future projects.
+- We meet every week (currently virtually on Google Meet) to update and plan future projects.

 - Set the agenda, chair and minute take our own meetings.

-- Design ways to get young people’s views (e.g. consultation events, videos, social media, questionnaires) and feed them back to decision makers.
+- Design ways to get young people’s views (such as consultation events, videos, social media, questionnaires) and feed them back to decision makers.

 - Give our opinion on services, activities and information for young people.